brilliant-mmcguire/brilliant-mmcguire.github.io/index.md

 ## Our commitment & services
 We offer pro-bono and discounted consultancy services alongside grants, simple loans, and equity based seed and follow up financial capital.

 - Pro-bono services and grants are available for early and exploratory projects.
-These are to help shape strategic thinking and test out the impact potential and commercial feasibility.
+These are to help you tighten-up your thinking, test out your idea's impact potential, and validate commercial feasibility.

 - Ongoing support, loans and equity finance are available for the most promising projects.
 These are to establish and grow self-sustaining social enterprises.